openquoll/react-mug/README.md

 };
 ```

-On that, actions and ops can be applied, optionally reusing child mugs' invokables.
+On that, actions and ops can be regularly applied, optionally reusing child mugs' invokables.
 The current state taken by the pure functions is composed of the current child states.
 The next state produced by the pure functions is decomposed for the next child states:

 ```tsx
 import { pure, upon } from 'react-mug';